 On rural roads, the round railway advance warning sign indicates a railroad crossing is ahead and is normally posted 500 to 900 feet from the tracks.
 It is there to tell you to look. listen, and slow down because you may have to stop.
 With your headlights you should be able to see a person 200 feet ahead under good weather conditions.

 You must dim your lights when an upcoming vehicle is within 500 feet of you and when you pull 500 feet of the vehicle ahead.

 Your vehicle must have a horn that can be heard 200 ft away.

 Reflector posts on the side of highways are 200 ft apart.

 Stay at least 400 ft from the vehicle ahead.

-Allow at least 1 car length for every 10 mph you are travelling, so if you are doing 55 mph you should be 5.5 car lengths away from the car in front.
+At 55 mph, you should be 5.5 car lengths from the car in front.